antonio-morales/Fuzzing101/Exercise 8/Readme.md

 ![](Images/7.png)

-For small projects this approach might be enough.
+For small projects, this approach might be enough.
 In a future exercise I will explain a faster approach: **write a custom harness**.

 ### Triage